 David Beitz is the Co-founder of Planned Grocery, a market research platform that maps and aggregates data on new grocery stores that are planned, under development, or have been built within the last six months.
 The platform is used by a wide variety of clients to quickly and easily conduct market research in the grocery space, including grocery chains, real estate, and development companies, investment firms, and salespeople.

-1. Learn to qualify new business
+Rules for Business #1: Learn to qualify new business

 One of the biggest mistakes David feels he made early on was taking on projects that just weren’t worth it.
 It’s a challenge that all entrepreneurs face.
 Whether because the client was difficult to work with, the project wasn’t a good fit, or they wanted to negotiate creative invoice terms (“I’ll pay you when I get paid”), David says new entrepreneurs should take the time to properly evaluate new opportunities.